- “The KJV is the only Bible that isn’t copyrighted!”

 David Norton explains the same reality, sharing further details of the story.
 He is worth quoting at length here;

 The last regular edition of the Geneva Bible was published in 1644.
 Thereafter, to buy a Bible meant to buy a King James Bible.
 Other versions continued in circulation, but gradually the commercial identity of ‘English Bible’ and ‘King James Bible’ became also a popular identity: with only one major version available, this was inevitable.
 In spite of the later perception of the KJB’s superiority, this publishing triumph owed nothing to its merits (or Geneva’s demerits) as a scholarly or literary rendering of the originals: economics and politics were the key factors.
 It was in the very substantial commercial interest of the King’s Printer, who had a monopoly on the text, and the Cambridge University Press, which also claimed the right to print the text, that the KJB should succeed.
 In the trial of the man principally responsible for suppressing the Geneva Bible, Archbishop Laud, (1573-1645), there is a report that because the KJB, described as ‘the new translation without notes’, was ‘most vendible’, the King’s Printer forbore to print Geneva Bibles for ‘private lucre, not by virtue of any public restraint [and so] they were usually imported from beyond the seas’.
 ‘Most vendible’ probably means most profitable to the King’s Printer, since Robert Baker had invested substantially in the KJB.
 The Geneva Bible appeared more marketable, and its continued importation was not just for sectarian reasons but because there was a popular demand.
-Indeed, Laud gives the Geneva Bible’s commercial success as one of his reasons for its suppression:

 The Puritan Michael Sparke, a London bookseller and importer of Bibles in defiance of the monopoly, publisher too of Laud’s opponent William Prynne, gives an identical picture in his attack on printing monopolies… He documents price rises, notes how much cheaper the imported Bibles are, and charges the King’s Printer with commercial exploitation of his monopoly.
 Like Laud, he writes in several places of the ‘better paper and print’ of the imports.
 Ironically, then, the KJB’s triumph over its rival came about in part because it was an inferior production: in fair competition it would probably have lost, but its supporters had foul means at their disposal.